pyoneerC/Cinemax-F/README.md

 - Movie Catalog: Display a list of movies.
 - Seat Selection: Choose seats based on availability.
 - User Registration & Login: Register and log in to manage bookings.
-- Responsive Design: Optimized for both desktop and mobile devices.

 ## Setup
 Clone the Repository